abedit/Automated-Anonymization-of-Parole-Hearing-Transcripts/README.md

 * Decade like 20s, 30s ➡️ [DECADE]

 ### Time labels

-Time annotations are replaced with [TIME] placeholders.
+Numerical values in Time annotations are replaced with [TIME] placeholders.

 ### Age